An American Printer Commentary

 The Print Provider?

-How do print providers manage the 2019 plus the coming 2020 increases for ink, paper, personnel, utilities, equipment, cybersecurity …?
+How do print providers manage the 2020 increases for ink, paper, personnel, utilities, equipment, cybersecurity …?

 When it comes time for the print provider to increase their prices to cover costs and maintain product quality and service, will their clients be willing to pay those additional costs?
 In fact, many clients are requesting price reductions to help manage their cost of doing business.